ibm-cloud-architecture/refarch-cognitive-conversation-broker/doc/tutorial.md

-# Conversation tutorial
+# Watson Conversation Hands-on Tutorial

-In this tutorial you will implement a simple help-me conversation in the context of Case Inc, which  is a medium size retail company, where employees access a set of intranet business applications.
+In this tutorial you will implement a simple 'IT Support help-me' conversation in the context of Case Inc, which  is a medium size retail company, where employees access a set of intranet business applications.
 The support director wants to modernize the way to support internal staff and offload his team from basic work.
 Currently 20000 tickets are issued in a year.
 50% of the calls are answered in 7 minutes whereas there are many situations that reach up to 70 minutes for resolution.
 92% of the calls are resolved by level 1 support.
 Employees of the Case Inc engage with customer support mostly through phones.
 Today, call center agents struggle to find some of the answers in a timely fashion as the systems are not integrated.
 This results in loss of productivity and frustration on the part of the bank employees.
 Level 1 support team get frustrated at times because of unavailability of the right information and proper guidance.
 The Level 1 support has to consult the Level 2 support team members to get some answers.

 As presented in the [Watson Conversation reference architecture diagram](https://www.ibm.com/devops/method/content/architecture/cognitiveArchitecture) this tutorial addresses the Ground Truth development (3), the conversation flow design and the run time processing (4) from a business application simple interface (9).